tteejj/_NEW_HELIOS/ui/helios-panels.txt

                 Write-BufferBox -X $this.X -Y $this.Y -Width $this.Width -Height $this.Height -BorderColor $borderColor -BackgroundColor $bgColor -BorderStyle $this.BorderStyle -Title $this.Title
             }

-            # Ensure layout is calculated before the TUI Engine renders the children.
             if ($this._isDirty) {
                 [void]$this.CalculateLayout()
             }